sohail70/motion_planning/README.md

     ```

 * **Terminal 4: Run a Planner Test**
     > **Important**: The test executables currently have hardcoded paths to the SDF world files for parsing obstacle dimensions.
 You will need to update these paths inside the test files to match your system.
-I plan to move these parameters to a YAML file in the future.
+I plan to move these and other parameters to a YAML file in the future.

     ```bash
     # From the motion_planning/build directory